Hi-Angel/notes-backup/emacs.md

 This is hard.
 They're using some custom changelog format which you definitely not gonna want to do by hand.
 You may use hotkey `C-x 4 a` to produce changelog entried from currently uncommited changes, and then copy it to a commit.

+# SMIE

+## TODO questions:

+* `smie-bnf->prec2`:
+  * how do you define "any text"?
+  * how do you define that after a backslash text may continue on new line?
+* how to integrate with imenu?

+## what to mention in the article

+* the `offset` that `smie-rules-function` should return isn't always an offset, depending on `kind` param it may be a `t/nil`.
+* purpose of a parser needs to be considered: in this case it's indentation, so indentation function needs to be defined that decides what to do depending on the parser output. **keywords** are terminals in the grammar.
+* lexer may use parser to ask for context.
+* syntax table may be used to show matching pairs of parentheses
+* `smie-forward-token` callback will not be called at `(point)` you asked for indentation, but instead in a completely arbitrary position.

 # Tasks

+## Make projectile file listing in `$HOME` less dramatic

+* it shows a buffer with `fatal: not a git repository (or any of the parent directories): .git`.
+It's because projectile-files-via-ext-command prints err to buffer, Idk yet how to work around it.

 ## Unrecognized entry in undo list undo-tree-canary